They say that only a Mom really knows

 To help her son grow up to be a man.

-To moms everywhere on your own special day
+To moms everywhere on any given day

 Your job is to see your children on their way.